Educating Kids with Autism Spectrum Disorders

 The National Research Council has published Educating Children with Autism, which identifies the features of an effective preschool and school program.
 The book also outlines the research behind different teaching methods.
 The Council makes a strong argument for beginning treatment as soon as an autism spectrum disorder is suspected.
 Effective educational programs should include a "minimum of 25 hours a week, 12 months a year" and "sufficient individualized attention," it wrote.

-Regardless of which teaching strategy you choose, your child with autism or PDD probably will benefit from physical, speech and occupational therapies at school.
+Regardless of which teaching strategy you choose, your child with autism spectrum disorder probably will benefit from physical, speech and occupational therapies at school.
 An occupational therapist can work on poor hand skills, along with the sensory problems commonly found in autistic spectrum disorders.
 Speech therapists address language skills, and physical therapists help youngsters with balance, coordination and motor skills.

 Many parents say that some school districts do not automatically provide all the services a child needs.
 Parents often must ask and advocate for specific therapies, teaching methods and services in order to receive them.